 Have you been accused of violating the terms of your parole or probation?
-The criminal defense attorneys at Hark & Hark can help you protect your hard-earned and well-deserved freedom.
+The professional license and criminal defense attorneys at Hark & Hark can help you protect your hard-earned and well-deserved freedom.

 Our experienced lawyers will launch an immediate investigation into the allegations against you, whether you are accused of testing positive for drugs, failing to show up to your place of employment, not paying court cost or committing a new crime that violates the terms of your probation.

 Stop Searching.
 Start Calling.
 If you are accused of a probation violation, call our 24-hour criminal and professional license defense hotline at 1-877-4-HARK-LAW (1-877-442-7552).
 Every day matters.
 Contact us as soon as possible.

 The consequences for violating probation depend upon the terms of your probation and the extent of the violation.
 Your probation officer may arrest you and send you to jail, or give you a second chance.
 If you are in jail, they may lodge a detainer.
 Whatever the situation, let us answer your questions and guide you through the entire process and try to get that probation detainer lifted so you or your loved one can fight the case from the street.

 Common probation/parole violations we defend against include: